 This course examines the field of human development as it contributes to the teaching and learning of all children.
 The emphasis is on understanding the nature of development in educational contexts and the implications of research and theory on human development for teacher practice and the creation of supportive learning environments for all children.

-EDUC XXX: Promotive Youth Services in Community and School Settings
+EDUC 410: Promotive Youth Services in Community and School Environments

 This course is an exploration of the research and theory about programs that promote youth development and prevent youth problems in the central contexts where youth function (i.e., home, school, outside of school activities, sports, peer networks, etc.).
 Career options (e.g., social work, law enforcement, teaching, and community outreach work) will also be explored in real life work settings.

-EDUC XXX: Research Methods for Human Development and Family Studies in Diverse Contexts
+EDUC 408: Research Methods in Human Development and Family Studies

 This class introduces students to the research methods used in human development research and will be used as the basis for developing a research project during the internship.
 (This course is required to be taken before the internship sequence of 15 hours).